MarathonZhenyuMa/ACLR/README.md

 # ACLR
-This is the code for:
+This is the code for: <br />
-Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank', IEEE Transactions on Knowledge and Data Engineering (IEEE TKDE), Under Review.
+**Zhenyu Ma**, Jingyu Wang, Feiping Nie and Xuelong Li, *Large-Scale Clustering With Anchor-Based Constrained Laplacian Rank*. (submitted to IEEE TKDE)